aryapauskar/11th-cs-project/README.md

 11. Program to Print the Natural Numbers Summation Pattern
 12. Program to check if two numbers are amicable numbers
 13. Program to accept three distinct digits and print all possible combinations from the digits.
+14. Program to find the gravitational force acting between two objects.

 ## How to Use 🛠️